gbraad-docs/knowledge-base/various/quotes.md

 "I'm going to get exactly what I want.
 And I'm not going to stop until I get it."

 "In its essence the attraction of hacking is the joy of coming to understand a complex, dynamic, semi-autonomous system, and then bending it to your will."

+"Failure is always an option" - Adam Savage

+"Making a mistake is human.
+Failing is God-like!" - I often use this to acquint users to contribute ;-)